-Colour Management for Print – Concepts and basics
+Colour Management for Design and Print

 In a world of largely digital workflow Colour Management provides the basis for meaningful comparison between images viewed on screen (and indeed between different screens) and then reproduced in print.
 Within design and content creation responses to a mention of the concept can, in my experience, extend from 'What's that?' to a belief it's entirely the responsibility of the printer to reproduce colour images, as the client would see it, accurately.